 Below you will find a list of LCDI juniors and seniors who would be a great asset to your team.

-Cedric Thompson: Research Assistant - Computer and Digital Forensics
+Emily Shelton: Research Assistant - Computer and Digital Forensics

 Jake Nicastro: Security Operations Center Team Member - Computer and Digital Forensics Major with a Cybersecurity Minor, Specialization in Computer Science

 As a student, soldier, and a rising professional, Jake is currently pursuing a degree in Computer and Digital Forensics with a specialization in Computer Science and a minor in Cybersecurity at Champlain College.
 He works part-time for the Leahy Center for Digital Investigation at Champlain as a SOC Analyst.
 He assists in the construction of an open-source SIEM platform to provide security monitoring for external clients.
 Jake has also worked as a Research Assistant conducting team-based research and development projects relevant to digital forensics and cybersecurity.
 The projects has has worked on include MacOS and Mac RAM forensics, as well as building a malware analysis environment.

 Being a team leader in the Army National Guard as an infantryman has reinforced his discipline, adaptability, communication, teamwork, and problem solving under stress.
 Jake has held multiple tech jobs since he was 16, including the experience of working in various departments within EMC Corporation, as an Information Security Intern with Acquia performing security event analysis and incident response in a cloud environment, and as a Digital Forensics Intern with Travelers Insurance.

 Jonathan Castro: Security Operations Center Team Member - Computer and Digital Forensics Major with a Cybersecurity Minor, Specialization in Cyber Threats & Mitigation